Love Looks Better: Live performances

 Keys performed "Love Looks Better" along with a rendition of "Lift Every Voice and Sing" at the 2020 NFL Kickoff event on September 10, 2020.
 Keys performed the song on Good Morning America on September 17, 2020.
 Keys performed the song at the iHeartRadio Music Festival on September 18, 2020.
 Keys performed the song on The Late Late Show with James Corden on September 21, 2020.
 Keys performed the song at the 2020 Billboard Music Awards on October 14 and on Japanese television show Sukkiri on October 20, 2020.

 Keys performed the song on The Jonathan Ross Show on November 7, 2020.
 Keys performed the song at the 2020 MTV Europe Music Awards on November 8, 2020.
 Due to the COVID-19 pandemic, Keys' performance for the show was filmed on a moving truck in downtown Los Angeles.
-Keys performed the song along with a medley of "Ave Maria" and "Fallin'" (2001) for Sirius XM, which performance aired on December 18, 2020.
+Keys performed the song along with a medley of "Ave Maria" and "Fallin'" (2001) for SiriusXM, which performance aired on December 18, 2020.
 Keys performed the song during the Alicia Keys Rocks New Year's Eve concert on BBC One on December 31, 2020.